Bear, Delaware: Christina School District

 May B. Leasure Elementary School of the Christina district is in Bear.
 Its namesake is Elizabeth May Brown Leasure (November 3, 1898 - November 8, 1982), a teacher.
 It was established as Eden School in 1879.
 It was started as a 1-8 school but became a 1-6 school as Newark High School began taking grades 7-8.
 A November 11, 1934, fire gutted the facility, so all of the school's classes temporarily moved to Lodge Hall; the school was already renting space there in 1934 for overflow classes.
 A new permanent facility opened in 1935.
 The school received its current name in 1970, and the current facility opened in 1998.

 William A. Oberle, Jr. Elementary School, also of the Christina district, is in Bear.
 The school, then Porter Road Elementary School, opened in 2009, and it changed to its current name in 2011.
 Its namesake was a member of the Delaware House of Representatives.

 The Christina district part of Bear is zoned to as follows: Leasure, Oberle, and Keene elementary schools serve sections for grades K-5.
 It is divided between the zones of Gauger/Cobbs Middle School and Kirk Middle School.
 It is divided between the zones of Glasgow High School and Christiana High School.

-In earlier periods, in addition to Leasure, elementary schools serving Bear included Keane, Marshall, and McVey.
+In earlier periods, in addition to Leasure, elementary schools serving Bear included Keene, Marshall, and McVey.
 Grades 5-6 were assigned to schools in Wilmington, including Bancroft Intermediate School.
 Previously Shue/Medill Middle School served sections of Bear.

 The Christina District also maintains the Eden Support Services Center in Bear.

 Other education

 The Colonial district operates William Penn High School.

-The most prominent private schools located in Bear include: Caravel Academy, Red Lion Christian Academy, Fairwinds Christian School, and Glasgow Christian Academy.
-Delaware has one of the highest rates in the nation of students attending private school.
+The most prominent private schools located in Bear include: Caravel Academy, Red Lion Christian Academy, and Fairwinds Christian School.
+In 2010, 18.8% of students in New Castle County attended private schools.

 No major universities are based in Bear, but Wilmington University's primary sports complex is located along U.S. Route 40.

+New Castle County Library operates the Bear Library.